How Many Clients Can A Bookkeeper Handle?

 - How much can you realistically handle without sacrificing quality?

 You see, clients will have different needs.
 Some will need more hand-holding, and others will be more demanding.
-You need to consider all these things when figuring out how many clients you can comfortably handle.
+It would be best if you considered all these things when figuring out how many clients you can comfortably handle.

 So, how many clients does the average bookkeeper have?